 Technology and the use of digital tools are increasingly important across all areas of the curriculum.
-Students at North Sydney Boys will be required to bring a mobile computing device to school every day, except on a sport Wednesday.
+Students at North Sydney Boys will be required to bring a mobile computing device to school every day, except on Wednesdays when student attend sport in the afternoon.

-We recommend a range of devices, however students may bring any device that meets our device specifications and is able to work with the NSBHS wireless infrastructure.
+Students may bring any device that meets our device specifications (see below) and is able to work with the NSBHS wireless infrastructure.
+The BYOD policy has been designed to enable students and parents to make technology choices that suit their circumstances within the specifications required.

-The devices must have software to allow the students to fully participate in class activities.
-Though the school will be able to give students basic assistance, the device is still your own and it is the student's responsibility to keep it secure and functional.
+Devices must have software to allow the students to fully participate in class activities.
+Though the school will be able to give students basic assistance, the device still belongs to the student, and it is the student's responsibility to keep it secure and functional.

 Parents and students will be required to sign a user charter that sets out how the device can be used at school.